-Was Paul an apostle?
+Was Paul a true apostle?

-Submit YOUR questions, through our easy to use form,
+Submit Bible questions, through our easy to use form,

-to our team of mature Christians known as the Email Evangelists!
+to our team of mature Christians known as the Email Evangelists.

 Question: Since Paul was not one of Jesus' original twelve disciples then how could he be an apostle?

 Answer: The book of Acts records the calling and conversion of Saul of Tarsus, a zealous persecutor of those who believed Jesus was the Messiah.
 Paul was personally chosen by the risen and glorified Christ to be His apostle to the Gentiles.
 He makes in clear in the book of Galatians that his special calling was "not from men nor through man" (Galatians 1:1), meaning no human or church group chose or 'ordained' Paul to be a minister or told him to preach to the Gentiles.

 Paul's commission, which came directly from God, was known the day he was baptized (Acts 9:15-16).
 It did not take him long after his baptism to begin powerfully proclaiming that Jesus (who, only a short while before, he was persecuting - Acts 9:4) was the Son of God (see Acts 9:19 - 25).